HW & FB Tompkins

-HW & FB Tompkins was an architectural firm established by the brothers Henry (Harry) William (1865-1959) and Frank Beauchamp Tompkins (c1867-1952) in 1898 in Melbourne, Australia.
-They went on to become a major commerical firm, designing a large number of department stores, hotels, clubs and office buildings and banks over the next 40 years, many in central Melbourne and most still standing.
-They were stylistic and structural innovators, an are best known for the huge Myer Department store in Bourke Street, built in many stages in different styles from 1914 to 1933.
+HW & FB Tompkins was an architectural firm established by the brothers Henry (Harry) William (1865 – 1959) and Frank Beauchamp Tompkins (c1867 – 1952) in 1898 in Melbourne, Australia.
+They went on to become a major commercial firm, designing a large number of department stores, hotels, clubs and office buildings and banks over the next 40 years, many in central Melbourne and most still standing.
+They were stylistic and structural innovators, an area best known for the huge Myer Department store in Bourke Street, built in many stages in different styles from 1914 to 1933.

 Early life

 The brothers were born in England, and grew up in South Africa, before arriving with their parents in Melbourne in 1886.
 The city at the time was in the throes of a boom, which became a bust in the early 1890s.
-Harry had became an assistant to architect Richard Speight, forming a partnership briefly in the mid 1890s, until 1896 he took up a position with the Public Works Department in Western Australia.
+Harry had become an assistant to architect Richard Speight, forming a partnership briefly in the mid 1890s, until 1896 he took up a position with the Public Works Department in Western Australia.
 Frank meanwhile worked in a number of architectural offices, including with Nahum Barnet.
 After being retrenched in 1898, Harry returned to Melbourne, and formed a partnership with Frank.